-Budgeted cost: £9,431
+Budgeted cost: £8,425

 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantage d pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Teaching and Learning Toolkit EEF 2,3,4,5,6,7,8,9 Purchase of a handwriting scheme to improve quality of handwriting and presentation.
-Time for SLT to research different schemes and visit different settings to look at the impact of schemes.
-Ultimately to purchase a new scheme and train staff.
-2,3,4,5,6,7,8, 9 Purchase of Clicker to improve sentence structure and assist with EAL children.
-Teachers' use of technology to support literacy The National Literacy Trust published a report exploring teachers' use of technology to support literacy in the classroom.
-The survey received 219 responses from 166 schools.
-The participants highlighted the key ways that they felt technology could positively impact on children's literacy learning: Main benefits of using technology to support literacy Enabling struggling learners Providing differentiated support Opportunities for personalised learning Creating an inclusive learning environment Assessing pupil progress Time-saving by enabling learning independence 47.9% 2,3,4,5,6,7,8,9
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Teaching and Learning Toolkit EEF 2,3,4,5,6,7,8, 9 Purchase of a handwriting scheme to Purchase handwriting lined books for all subjects to drive up standards.
+2,3,4,5,6,7,8, 9 improve quality of handwriting Insist that all practitioners are using the adopted approach by Martin Harvey and Debbie Watson; making and presentation. sure that all of the handwriting rules are followed for consistency through school.
+Continued use of Clicker to improve sentence structure and assist with SEN and EAL children. <text><text><text></text></text></text> 2,3,4,5,6,7,8, 9